terraform-ibm-modules/terraform-ibm-client-to-site-vpn/solutions/fully-configurable/README.md

-# Quickstart client to site VPN solution
+# Cloud automation for Client to Site VPN

 This solution supports provisioning and configuring the following infrastructure: